Moules marinières flatbreads

 These flatbreads have a little pool of molten herby butter studded with plenty of plump, sweet mussels.
 It’s moules marinière in bread form!
 “Tear off the crusts and dip them in the golden liquid for a quick trip across the Channel,” says head of food Tom Shingler.

-To make this recipe, you’ll need a batch of our flatbread dough.
-Use the same dough to make this seriously cheesy garlic bread.
+To make this recipe, you’ll need a batch of our flatbread dough; read our full guide to making epic flatbreads at home.
+You can use the same dough to make this seriously cheesy garlic bread.

 Before you start